gingerbeardman/gingerbeardman.github.io/_posts/2021-06-05-channelling-rgb-into-1bit.md

     magick render.png -channel G -separate green.png

-From this simple start I always find that building imagemagick commands a very time consuming process.
+From this simple start things quickly become more complex.
+I always find building imagemagick commands a very time consuming process.
 Indeed, it took me a long time to get a result that was just right.
 But I think of it as time well-spent as it will result in much quicker and easier iterations when designing vehicles.

 Overall, I did a few more tricks: